wizlee/bitburner-scripts/README.md

 ## How to use this
 Write all your typescript source code in the `/src` directory

+Ensure you are using absolute paths to .js files in your imports or else the game will not recognize your import paths.
+Example: use `import {} from '/lib/helpers.js'` instead of `import {} from './lib/helpers'`

 To autocompile as you save, run `npm run watch` in a terminal

 To update your Netscript Definitions, run `npm run defs` in a terminal